 - Low Stock Reports: custom stock value to send a report.

-- Returned Items: are automatically added to the corresponding warehouse.
+- Returned Items: returned goods are automatically added to the corresponding warehouse.

 Table of contents